Marjorie Taylor Greene backs Cawthorn and calls Zelensky ‘thug’ despite GOP outrage

 Russian state media has aired clips of Madison Cawthorn calling Zelensky a ‘thug’ in its propoganda war against Ukraine

-Marjorie Taylor Greene said she agrees that Ukraine president Volodymyr Zelensky is a “thug” and that his government is “corrupt”.
+Marjorie Taylor Greene has said she agrees that Ukraine president Volodymyr Zelensky is a “thug” and that his government is “corrupt”.

 She made the comments during a town hall meeting where an audience member asked if she agreed with Republican colleague Madison Cawthorn.